 I once worked with an employer who gave all sales applicants an interesting test – before you sent in your cover letter and resume, you had to call a special phone number and leave a voicemail about a product or service that you were selling.
 It didn’t matter what product or service you were calling about, but you obviously had to sound enthusiastic and give a clear reason why the prospect would want to return your phone call.
 Once you left the message, you would then send you your cover letter and resume on the company’s website.

 Would you believe that more than 80% of all job applicants did not follow instructions!
 They either didn’t bother to call and leave a message, or they only sent in their resume without their cover letter.

 While a cover letter (and resume) alone may not determine if you have the drive and determination to succeed in sales, first impressions do matter.
-Your cover letter and resume only gives your potential employer a quick peek at who you are.
+Your cover letter and resume only give your potential employer a quick peek at who you are.
 But in most cases, sending in both a cover letter and resume is your only way of getting your foot in the door to get that first (and maybe several) interviews before getting the job offer.

 In the age of Twitter and email, cover letters may be considered old fashion.
 And while most potential employers could probably read your LinkedIn profile to learn about you, sometimes it’s the little things that stand out.

 Be old fashion.
 Be professional.
 Write a cover letter.